find/icic/README.md

 ICIC reads _I see, I see_

-ICIC is a confortable ergonomic calculator with [QuickJS](https://bellard.org/quickjs/) and [Lua](https://lua.org/) at its core, and a minimal old-school GUI:
+ICIC is a comfortable ergonomic calculator with [QuickJS](https://bellard.org/quickjs/) and [Lua](https://lua.org/) at its core, and a minimal old-school GUI:

 ![screenshot](form/ui.png)